laivanov/GitHub-Markdown-formatting-shawcase/README.md

 ### This is a sample repository that showcases GitHub Markdown formatting.

-It provides a good undersatnding of how the [basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) is applied/used.
+It provides a good understanding of how the [basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) is applied/used.

 Hope this is helpfull :+1: